AlvaroJoseLopes/1BRC/README.md

 N consumers retrieve chunks from the `jobs` channel and calculate the statistics (count, min, max and sum of the chunk), sending it to the `result` channel.

-The main goroutine consumes the `result` and aggregates each chunk result and reports the final statistics.
+The main goroutine consumes the `result` and reduces each chunk result and reports the final statistics.